 - Right of access: you have the right to ask us for copies of your personal information.

 - Right to rectification: you have the right to ask us to rectify information you think is inaccurate.
 You also have the right to ask us to complete information you think is incomplete.

 - Right to erasure: you have the right to ask us to erase your personal information in certain circumstances.

 - Right to restriction of processing: you have the right to ask us to restrict the processing of your information in certain circumstances.

 - Your right to object to processing: you have the right to object to the processing of your personal data in certain circumstances.

 - Your right to data portability: you have the right to ask that we transfer the information you gave us to another organisation, or to you, in certain circumstances.

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.
 Please contact us if you wish to make a request.

 How to complain

-You can complain to the ICO if you are unhappy with how we have used your data.
+You can complain to the ICO at the following address if you are unhappy with how we have used your data.